The Beginner’s Guide to Bitcoins & Tor Network

 This new technology is used within the Tor network to communicate hosts with darknet websites.
 These are still HTML/CSS pages which have been hosted on servers specifically targeting an

-.onion DNS address.
 This TLD (Top-Level Domain) is actually similar to other country codes such as .us, .co.uk, .es and others.
-However you are not accessing the same websites, as through an HTTP/FTP connection.
+However, you are not accessing the same websites, as through an HTTP/FTP connection.

 The most intriguing part of the Onion routing network is within their unique URL addresses.
 Instead of human-readable strings such as hongkiat.com these appear as randomly generated numbers and letters.
-So for example, to visit “The Hidden Wiki” you would enter:
+So for example, to visit “The Hidden Wiki” you would enter the following in browser:

 To get a better idea of how Tor websites are designed and created, check out some of the other examples I’ve provided below.